Henry Mora Jiménez

-Henry Mora Jiménez (born 19 April 1959) is a Costa Rican economist and political activist.
-Mora was a member of the 2014-2018 Legislative Assembly of Costa Rica, serving with the Citizens' Action Party.
-He was the President of the Legislative Assembly of Costa Rica from 2014 to 2015.
+Henry Manuel Mora Jiménez (born 19 April 1959) is a Costa Rican economist, academic and politician.
+A member of the Citizens' Action Party, he served as the 52nd President of the Legislative Assembly of Costa Rica from 2014 to 2015.

 Education and early career

-Mora earned a licentiate in economics at the University of Costa Rica with an emphases on statistics.
+Mora earned a licentiate in economics at the University of Costa Rica with an emphasis on statistics.
 From the National University of Costa Rica, Mora earned a Master's in political economics.
 He has postgraduate studies in Applied Economics at the Catholic University in Brabant (province) Netherlands.
 He earned a doctorate in Business and Economic Science from the Latin American University of Science and Technology in Costa Rica, and then studied as a post-doctorate in public goods at Tilburg University in Netherlands.

 Mora has taught at several universities, including the National University, University of Costa Rica, Latin American University of Science and Technology.
 He has been a visiting professor in several universities in Latin America and Europe.
 Mora was also the Minister of National Planning and Economics.
 Mora is a member of the Sindicato de Trabajadores de la Universidad Nacional (Situn) (Union of National University Workers), and has worked with the Asociación Nacional de Empleados Públicos y Privados (ANEP) (National Association of Public and Private Employees).